San Francisco 8

 The San Francisco 8 were eight former Black Panthers who were arrested in January 2007 for their alleged involvement in the 1971 murder of Sgt.
-John V. Young at Ingleside Police station.
+John V. Young at Ingleside Police station in San Francisco.

 Herman Bell and Jalil Muntaqim were already incarcerated.
-Richard Brown, Richard O'Neal, Ray Boudreaux, and Hank Jones were arrested in California, Francisco Torres was arrested in Queens, New York, and Harold Taylor was arrested in Florida.
+Richard Brown, Richard O'Neal, Ray Boudreaux, and Hank Jones were arrested in California; Francisco Torres was arrested in Queens, New York; and Harold Taylor was arrested in Florida.
 Bail amounts were originally set between three and five million dollars each.
+Torres fingerprints were alleged to have been found on a lighter at the scene of the crime.The prosecution failed to produce this evidence in court.

-In January 2008, charges of conspiracy were dropped against five of the defendants, and Richard O'Neal was removed from the case altogether, changing the name of the case to the San Francisco 7.
-On June 29, 2009, Bell pleaded guilty to voluntary manslaughter in the death of Young.
-The following month, charges were dropped against Boudreaux, Brown, Jones, and Taylor.
-Muntaquim pleaded no contest to conspiracy to commit voluntary manslaughter.
+In January 2008, charges of conspiracy were dropped against five of the defendants, and Richard O'Neal was removed from the case altogether, effectively changing the name of the case to the San Francisco 7.
+On June 29, 2009, Bell pleaded guilty to voluntary manslaughter in the death of Sgt.
+Young.
+The following month, charges against Boudreaux, Brown, Jones, and Taylor were dropped.
+After spending over a year in the San Francisco jail at 850 Bryant, Muntaquim pleaded no contest to conspiracy to commit voluntary manslaughter.
 Torres, a Vietnam War veteran, had charges against him dismissed as well.